brightzheng100/vi-people-counting-example/IEAM.md

 ```

 > Note:
-> 1. The `agentInstallFiles-XXX.tar.gz` will be the zipped file that to be handed over to IEAM Node Admin;
+> - The `agentInstallFiles-XXX.tar.gz` will be the zipped file that to be handed over to IEAM Node Admin;
-> 2. A key has been generated also, as `key.txt`, which should be handed over to IEAM Node Admin as well -- we can generate different keys for different IEAM Node Admins and/or different Edge Node(s);
+> - A key has been generated also, as `key.txt`, which should be handed over to IEAM Node Admin as well -- we can generate different keys for different IEAM Node Admins, which are managed centrally;
-> 3. This procedure is to generate files for Edge Device.
-To generate files for Edge Cluster (e.g. K8s/OCP), intead of Edge Device, the procedure is slightly different, please consult the doc [here](https://www.ibm.com/support/knowledgecenter/SSFKVV_4.1/hub/gather_files.html).
+> - This procedure is to generate files for Edge Device.
+To generate files for Edge Cluster (e.g. K8s/OCP), instead of Edge Device, the procedure is slightly different.
+Please consult the doc [here](https://www.ibm.com/support/knowledgecenter/SSFKVV_4.1/hub/gather_files.html).

 ### Register the VM as Edge Node by IEAM Node Admin